- Live Versions: 10, 11

 If SysEx and MIDI CC both control the same parameters, it's easier to use MIDI CC messages, as these can be accessed using MIDI Ctrl clip envelopes in Live and you don't need to use Max for Live.
 However, there may be specific functions that can only be performed using SysEx (like a patch dump).

-Do I need Max for Live to use SysEx in Live 10?
+Do I need Max for Live to use SysEx in Live?

 Yes.
-Live 10 supports SysEx messages through suitable Max for Live devices only.
+Starting with Live 10, Live supports SysEx messages through suitable Max for Live devices only.